11jwolfe2/The-Internet-Hugo/content/post/Cameras/Polaroids/Land Cameras/Beggining With Land Cameras.md

 </center>

-For more on how to take shots and some of my other cameas read my other blog posts.
+For more on how to take shots and some of my other cameras read my other blog posts.